-This means that will be investment in the key areas that local people have said are important to them with the largest proportion of your council tax going towards looking after vulnerable adults, children and families.
-There will also be more investment into areas such as community safety, fixing more roads and pavements, providing more street lighting and improving zebra crossings.
-Housing is also a top priority with investment into creating more affordable housing, along with more school places, enhancing our local library offer, as well as improving our environment by planting more trees, tackling climate change and maintaining our seafront and iconic Southend Pier.
+We are planning extra investment in the key areas that local people have said are most important to them, with the largest proportion of your council tax going towards looking after most vulnerable in our society.
+This will help to respond to the large increases in demand from older residents, children and families.
+We are also planning the biggest ever investment into our infrastructure, fixing more local roads and pavements.
+Housing also remains a top priority with major investment into creating more affordable housing and improving our local housing stock.
+More school places will be delivered, plans to tackle climate change will be enhanced and more investment made available to maintain our seafront and iconic Southend Pier.

-We will also create local opportunity and prosperity through major projects such as the Airport Business Park Southend and Better Queensway which is the largest housing and regeneration project the council has undertaken since the 1960s.
+We will continue to try and develop the right local conditions to attract extra private investment into the town.
+Strive to create new local job opportunities and enhance economic prosperity through major projects such as the Airport Business Park Southend and Better Queensway which is the largest housing and regeneration project the council has undertaken since the 1960's.

-To support the delivery of these plans, the Council Tax for Southend-on-Sea has been increased by 3.99% which includes 1.99% for general use and 2.0% to support Adult Social; Care.
-In addition, there are increases added from Essex Police, Essex Fire and Rescue Service and Leigh Town Council (where applicable).
+To support the delivery of these plans, the Council Tax for Southend-on-Sea has been increased by 3.99% which includes 1.99% for general use and 2.0% to support Adult Social Care.
+In addition, there is also a 4.98% increase added from Essex Police.
+Essex Fire and Rescue Services and Leigh Town Council (where applicable) are not proposing any increase for 2021-22.
 Overall your Council Tax level still remains as one of the lowest in the country.

 Government statement concerning adult social care funding